Web3-Pi/docs/docs/setup/single-mode/hardware-assembly.md

 There are different versions of this case on the market:
 * If you have four thermal pads, place them in the areas marked in blue.
-* If you have two thermal pads in the set, place them on the CPU and PMIC (bottom left corner, near the USB-C connector).
+* If you have two thermal pads in the set, place them on the CPU and PMIC (left corner, near the USB-C connector).

 ![Thermal pad placement diagram](../img/assembly/thermal.png)